pippim/pippim.github.io/programs/iothings.md

 - `sudo apt install abd` To install *Android Bridge Debug*
 - `adb connect 192.168.0.21` to connect TV at IP address 21.
-- `adb shell input keyevent 26` to turn off the TV.
+- `adb shell input keyevent 26` to toggle the TV on/off.

 The Alienware 17" laptop screen is where the file manager, web browser and music player playlist windows reside.